Skip to content

 linkedlist_stack_pop

-Below is an example code for implementing a stack based on a linked list:
+Below is sample code for implementing a stack based on a linked list:

 linkedlist_stack.py